-We’ll start off nearby the small hamlet where we usually finish this hike, and hike up to the small reservoir further up the valley from the houses.
+We’ll start off nearby the small hamlet where we used to finish this hike, and hike up to the small reservoir further up the valley from the houses.

 By the reservoir is a hill track that will take us up to the top section of the Great Wall at Gubeikou.
 It’s not a difficult climb, but once we’ve finished it we’ll be almost at the highest point of the whole hike.